oliverslade/AI-NLP-CD/README.md

 # AI-NLP-CD
 Conceptual dependent natural language processing AI

+ToDo:
+  - Add attributes to objects/actions.
+  - More complex sentences.

 Focus on relationships such as:
   - “She went to the gym BECAUSE she wanted to get healthy”
   - “He burned the dinner BECAUSE he forgot”